Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: February 19th

-Ranging from $500 to $2,000, the Sarah Rosenberg Teacher Education Fund is managed by the Hawaii Community Foundation (HCF) to assist college seniors who are entering their student teaching year within an elementary or secondary education major.
-Other qualifications include legally residing on the Island of Hawaii, attending any accredited, nonprofit U.S. college, taking 12+ credits per semester, demonstrating financial need, and carrying a 2.7 GPA or greater.
+The Sarah Rosenberg Teacher Education Fund ranges from $500 to $2,000.
+It’s managed by the Hawaii Community Foundation.
+It assists college seniors who are entering their student teaching year in an elementary or secondary education major.
+Other qualifications include:

 Contact